Only artificial growth helps the economy?

 - Promote teamwork: If you make something, you usually do not do it alone.
 He exchanges experiences with like-minded people.
 The DIY community has a lively exchange.
 And that's the way it can be in business. #

 - Promote self-efficacy: DIY makes employees happy and thus promotes the motivation of the individual.
 This is mainly due to the sense of self-efficacy that you have when you have finished something yourself.
 That's exactly what companies should use for themselves.

 - Improve thinking ability: “In between, I need work that I don't have to think about,” you often hear from DIY fans.
-And that is exactly why, for example, famous politicians knit.
+And that is exactly why, for example, well-known politicians knit.
 Maybe companies should think about knitting lounges?